openshift/enhancements/enhancements/baremetal/baremetal.md

 provisioning network needs to be provided to the installer.

 5. The bootstrap VM must be configured with a special well-known IP within the provisioning network that needs to provided as input to the installer.
+This happens automatically and does not need any intervention by the cluster operator.

 6. The installer user Ironic in the bootstrap VM to provision each host that makes up the control plane.
 The installer uses terraform to invoke Ironic API that configures each host to boot over the provisioning network using DHCP and PXE.

-7. The bootstrap VM runs a DHCP server and responds with network infomation and PXE instructions when Ironic powers on a host.
+7. The bootstrap VM runs a DHCP server on the isolated provisioning network and responds with network infomation and PXE instructions when Ironic powers on a host.
 The host boots the Ironic Agent image which is hosted on the httpd instance also running on the bootstrap VM.
+Note that this DHCP server moves into the cluster as part of the `metal3` pod once the cluster comes up.

 8. After the Ironic Agent on the host boots and runs from its ramdisk image, it looks for the Ironic Service either using an URL passed in as a kernel command line